New Year’s resolutions follow Christmas as surely as night follows day. But why am I talking about this now, in the good

 They also vowed to invent plumbing, thereby assuring Roman plumbers a steady living.
 Once Romans invented plumbing, they resolved never to monkey with it again, despite the fact that they put the toilet paper holder right inside the shower stall.
 That’s where it was in the hotel where I stayed in Rome.
 I think they installed the toilet paper holder first and then built the hotel around it.

-Once the builders realized the toilet paper was going to get wet, they just gave one of their charming Italian shrugs, and went to the Coliseum where they had season tickets to the Christians versus the Lions.
+Once the builders realized the toilet paper was going to get wet, they just gave one of their charming Italian shrugs and then went to the Coliseum where they had season tickets to the Christians versus the Lions.

 Before plumbing was invented, Roman plumbers starved, and their Mercedes were always breaking down from having no roads to drive on, until Roman soldiers built them.
 Some of these roads are still around today, which proves that they were not built in New York City by union labor.
 Owning cars before roads were invented was okay by the plumbers, because there were no gas stations.